 Click image to sign petition:

-We remain committed to improving the quality of education for students with dyslexia.
+We remain committed to improving the quality of reading instruction for all students.
 And your gift helps make it possible.